-When I get home, I store my nuts in labelled glass jars and then use these for everything.
-From topping salads, for my various tart bases, zero-waste nut milks, nut butters etc.
+When I get home, I store my nuts in labeled glass jars and then use these for everything.
+From topping salads, for my various tart bases, zero-waste nut milks, nut butters, etc.

 This way they last for months and you haven’t wasted any food!
 Alternatively, a stir-fry is a great way to use up any extra veggies and grains you have left-over at the end of the week!

 Avoid buying plastic water bottles.
 It’s important to keep hydrated during the day, but you can fill up a glass bottle or tumbler.
-You an also use cloth napkins in order to reduce waste as you can wash and reuse them.
+You can also use cloth napkins to reduce waste as you can wash and reuse them.

 And that’s all folks!!

-Hopefully I’ve helped you out a little with this ‘fridge hacks’ blog post to help you reduce waste, live as plastic-free as possible with plenty of food storage hacks and the best ways to organise your fridge!
+Hopefully, I’ve helped you out a little with this ‘fridge hacks’ blog post to help you reduce waste, live as plastic-free as possible with plenty of food storage hacks, and the best ways to organize your fridge!
 If you have a tip that I haven’t mentioned, please leave it in the comments below!
-Also let me know if you’ve tried any of these yourself.
+Also, let me know if you’ve tried any of these yourself.